openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

       ```

    1. Connect to the K8s apiserver from another computer with [`kubeztl`, the OpenZiti fork of `kubectl`](https://github.com/openziti-test-kitchen/kubeztl/). `kubeztl` works by itself without an OpenZiti Tunneler.
-1. Share the demo server with someone.
-   1. Create another identity named " miniziti-client2" with role "hello-clients" and send it to someone.
-   1. Ask them to [install a tunneler and load the identity](https://docs.openziti.io/docs/reference/tunnelers/) so they too can access [http://hello.ziti/](http://hello.ziti/).

 ## Cleanup